threefoldfoundation/www_threefold_io/content/blog/2022/06/post-1/index.md

 draft: false # Make it "true" if you don't want Zola to "publish" yet
 template: blogPage.html
 taxonomies:
+  people: [hannah_cordes]
   categories: ["Foundation"]
-  tags: [threefold_grid,why,technology,farming,threefold_token]
+  tags: [threefold_grid, why, technology, farming, threefold_token]

 extra:
   subtitle: "" # Quotation marks allow colons, semicolons, etc.
-  author: HANNAH CORDES
-  authorImg: images/people/hannah_cordes.jpg
   imgPath: images/blog/the_four_phases_of_threefold.png
 ---

 What started out as an idea for a better Internet about a decade ago has evolved into a global movement that’s building a decentralized, open and inclusive future through [the Internet of Internets](https://threefold.io/blog/post/internet_of_internets/).
 The journey towards our ultimate vision of a better future for all is a big one, but can be divided into four digestible phases: creation, expansion, Web 4 and velocity.

 ## 1 The Phase of Creation

 For the past six years, we’ve been building up an incredible full-stack, open-source, decentralized Internet infrastructure, all from the ground-up.
 From creating our own decentralized operating system, to building a Quantum Safe Storage System, a complete far edge cloud computing platform and planetary peer-to-peer network all accessible via a unique Smart Contract for IT on the ThreeFold Blockchain, we’re proud to have the most complete edge infrastructure to power the next-generation Internet era.
 A new world is coming, and our technology has the potential to revolutionize digitization on a global scale, across sectors.

 <br/>